Cosmological argument: Late antiquity to the Islamic Golden Age

 Plotinus, a third-century Platonist, taught that the One transcendent absolute caused the universe to exist simply as a consequence of its existence (creatio ex deo).
 His disciple Proclus stated, "The One is God".
 In the 6th century, Syriac Christian neo-Platonist John Philoponus (c.
 490 – c.
-570) examined the contradiction between Greek pagan adherences to the concept of a past-eternal world and Aristotelian rejection of the existence of actual infinities.
-Thereupon, he formulated arguments in defense of temporal finitism, which underpinned his arguments for the existence of God.
-Philosopher Steven M. Duncan notes that Philoponus's ideas eventually received their fullest articulation "at the hands of Muslim and Jewish exponents of kalam", or medieval Islamic scholasticism.
+570) examined the contradiction between Greek pagan conceptions of past eternity and Aristotle's rejection of the existence of actual infinities.
+He categorised arguments for the finitude of the past, which underpinned his arguments for the existence of God.
+Philoponus's ideas would later receive further articulation among Muslim and Jewish exponents of kalam, or medieval Islamic scholasticism.

 In the 11th century, Islamic philosopher Avicenna (c.
 980 – 1037) inquired into the question of being, in which he distinguished between essence (māhiyya) and existence (wuǧūd).
 He argued that the fact of existence could not be inferred from or accounted for by the essence of existing things, and that form and matter by themselves could not originate and interact with the movement of the universe or the progressive actualization of existing things.
 Thus, he reasoned that existence must be due to an agent cause that necessitates, imparts, gives, or adds existence to an essence.
 To do so, the cause must coexist with its effect and be an existing thing.